Levodopa-induced dyskinesia: Mechanism

 Levodopa-induced dyskinesia has long been thought to arise through pathological alterations in pre-synaptic and post-synaptic signal transduction in the nigrostriatal pathway (dorsal striatum).
-It is thought that the stage of illness, dosage of l-DOPA, frequency of l-DOPA treatment and the youth of the patient at the onset of symptoms contribute to the severity of the involuntary movements associated with LID.
+It is thought that the stage of illness, dosage of L-DOPA, frequency of L-DOPA treatment and the youth of the patient at the onset of symptoms contribute to the severity of the involuntary movements associated with LID.

 In experiments employing real-time electrophysiological recordings in awake and active animals, LIDs have been shown to be strongly associated with cortical gamma-oscillations with accompanying Δc-fos overexpression, proposedly due to a dysregulation of dopamine signaling in the cortico-basal ganglia circuitry.
-This was concluded partially from reduced tyrosine hydroxylase (TH) staining in the cortex - and the fact that a dopamine receptor 1 antagonist, delivered exclusively to the cortex, relieved the dyskinesia at its peak-time.
+This was concluded partially from reduced tyrosine hydroxylase (TH) staining in the cortex – and the fact that a dopamine D1 receptor antagonist, delivered exclusively to the cortex, relieved the dyskinesia at its peak-time.

 ΔFosB overexpression in the dorsal striatum (nigrostriatal dopamine pathway) via viral vectors generates levodopa-induced dyskinesia in animal models of Parkinson's disease.
 Dorsal striatal ΔFosB is overexpressed in rodents and primates with dyskinesias; moreover, postmortem studies of individuals with Parkinson's disease that were treated with levodopa have also observed similar dorsal striatal ΔFosB overexpression.

 Treatment

 Levetiracetam, an antiepileptic drug which has been demonstrated to reduce the severity of levodopa-induced dyskinesias, has been shown to dose-dependently decrease the induction of dorsal striatal ΔFosB expression in rats when co-administered with levodopa.
 Although the signal transduction mechanism involved in this effect is unknown.

-Nicotine (administered by dermal adhesive patches) has also been shown to improve Levodopa-induced dyskinesia and other PD symptoms.
+Nicotine (administered by dermal adhesive patches) has also been shown to improve levodopa-induced dyskinesia and other PD symptoms.

-Patients with prominent dyskinesia resulting from high doses of antiparkinsonian medications may benefit from deep brain stimulation (DBS), which may benefit the patient in two ways: 1) DBS theoretically allows a reduction in l-DOPA dosage of 50–60% (tackling the underlying cause); 2) DBS treatment itself (in the subthalamic nucleus or globus pallidus) has been shown to reduce dyskinesia.
+Patients with prominent dyskinesia resulting from high doses of antiparkinsonian medications may benefit from deep brain stimulation (DBS), which may benefit the patient in two ways: 1) DBS theoretically allows a reduction in L-DOPA dosage of 50–60% (tackling the underlying cause); 2) DBS treatment itself (in the subthalamic nucleus or globus pallidus) has been shown to reduce dyskinesia.

-In 2017, the FDA approved the first treatment for levodopa-induced dyskinesia for Parkinson's patients: Gocovri, amantadine manufactured by Adamas Pharmaceuticals.
+In 2017, the US Food and Drug Administration (FDA) approved the first treatment for levodopa-induced dyskinesia for Parkinson's patients: Gocovri (amantadine), manufactured by Adamas Pharmaceuticals.
 Mavoglurant and ketamine are also currently studied for the treatment of this disease.

+Mesdopetam is under development for the treatment of levodopa-induced dyskinesia.